 Copyright Infringement: the Dos and Don'ts of Fair Use

 In creating gear for ultimate we are lucky to work with a talented and creative community.
 When we brought sublimation to ultimate teams back in 2001, we helped start a new era for jersey design in our sport.
-Now, 15 years later, inspired designers are coming to us with incredibly creative and artistic works continually!
+Now, all these years later, inspired designers are coming to us with incredibly creative and artistic works continually!

 There is one catch, however: many teams come to us with amazing creative ideas that we unfortunately can't follow through with due to copyright law.
 It's very easy to see something you like and want it reproduced on your gear, but there are a lot of laws and policies in the way.

 According to the Stanford University Libraries, Fair Use refers to, "any copying of copyrighted material done for a limited and “transformative” purpose, such as to comment upon, criticize, or parody a copyrighted work."
 Commentary or criticism most likely don't apply to ultimate designs, but often teams like to parody other works.
 Keep in mind that the key word is "transformative" - it's not enough to just change the color or rearrange some elements, it needs to be transformed into a new work of art.

 To make it easier on you, we've compiled a list of Dos and Don'ts when navigating the tricky waters of copyright law.

 Do's & Don'ts of Copyright Law and Fair Use

 - Do send us examples of art and images that you like.
 Our graphic designers will not be able to copy it for your gear but they can use it as a starting point to get an idea of what you're looking for.
 Hopefully they can capture the essence of the works and create something new for you!